CodedotAl/gpt-code-clippy/README.md

 ## Evaluation

-The models are also evaluated on the [APPS dataset](https://github.com/hendrycks/apps).
+The models are also evaluated on the [APPS](https://github.com/hendrycks/apps) and [HumanEval](https://github.com/openai/human-eval) datasets.

 TODO: evaluation results.